fjadidi2001/DataScienceJourney/promptEng.md

 **Harnessing the true potential of Language Models like ChatGPT isn't just about asking the right questions but also about steering the response in a desired direction.**

+> Whether you want a concise summary or an in-depth analysis, controlling the length of your response is vital.
+This ensures that the information you receive is as detailed or as brief as you require